 What You Need for Motor Vehicle Registration

-Regardless of where you register your vehicle, you'll need the following items to ensure a smooth registration and receive your registration certificate.
+No matter where you live in Canada, you’ll need the following items to successfully complete the motor vehicle registration process and receive your vehicle registration certificate.

 • A driver's licence